New Mexico Wing Civil Air Patrol: Structure

 The New Mexico Wing is the highest echelon of the Civil Air Patrol in New Mexico.
 It reports to the South West Region CAP, which reports to CAP National Headquarters.
-The wing supervises the individual groups and squadrons that comprise the basic operational unit of the CAP.
+The wing supervises the individual groups and squadrons that compose the basic operational unit of the CAP.
 The New Mexico Wing headquarters are located at Kirtland AFB, New Mexico.
 New Mexico Civil Air Patrol is also governed under Ch.
 20, art.
 7 NMSA 1978 under the New Mexico Department of Military Affairs, Commanded by the Adjutant General of the State.
+As a Total Force member in the United States Air Force, NMWG Civil Air Patrol also works with CAP-USAF for missions.

-Below the Wing level, New Mexico is divided into Groups with subordinate squadrons.
+Below the Wing level, New Mexico is divided into Groups with subordinate squadrons, or flights.
 Groups report directly to the wing level and squadrons report directly to their Group HQ.
 Squadrons are the local level of organization, and they meet weekly to conduct training and education to continue to accomplish the Congressionally mandated Cadet Program through a curriculum of leadership, aerospace, fitness and character.
 Following a military model, the program emphasizes the Air Force traditions and values; Shaping Today's Cadets into Tomorrow's Aerospace Leaders.

 There are three types of Civil Air Patrol squadrons: